Make sure Nasco Education is on your preferred vendor and bid lists! Send inquiries to: [email protected]

 When checking out, you will have several methods of payment, including purchase order.
 You can find these options during Step 4: Payment Method, after you verify your billing and shipping information at the beginning of the checkout process.

-You can use them on any Nasco order, including phone, website, fax, mail, or store.
+You can use them on any Nasco order, including phone, website, fax, or mail.
 Simply give the card number and specify the dollar amount you want used toward the order.

 Terms are net 30 days with credit approval.
 Credit references may be required.
 Use Customer Checkout when ending order.
 Downloadable Nasco Credit Application PDF.